 This section discusses the issues of embedding the simulation kernel or a simulation model into a larger application.
-We assume that you do not just want to change one or two aspects of the simulator (such as , event scheduling or result recording) or create a new user interface such as Cmdenv or Tkenv - if so, see chapter 17.
+We assume that you do not just want to change one or two aspects of the simulator (such as , event scheduling or result recording) or create a new user interface similar to Cmdenv or Qtenv - if so, see chapter 17.